-Horizontal blanking begins when the horizontal character counter reaches this character clock value.
-This register is locked if the PR Register PR3 (5) = 1 or the Vertical Retrace End Register bit 7 = 1.
+Horizontal blanking begins when the horizontal character counter reaches the hexidecimal value in the character clocks in this register.
+This register is locked if the PR Register PR3 (5) = 1 or the Vertical Retrace End Register Bit 7 = 1.

-5.6.5 End Horizontal Blanking Read/Write Port = 3?5, Index = 03H
+5.6.5 End Horizontal Blanking, Read/Write Port = 3?5, Index = 03H